How to erase Safari history and data for one or all profiles

 • Responses to requests to let websites use WebGL

-Note: Deleting Safari’s browsing history doesn’t clear any browsing histories kept independently by websites you visited.
+Note: Deleting Safari’s browsing history doesn’t clear browsing histories that are kept independently by websites you visited.